 You should always start with the

-/F switch to fix errors, but if you’re still having problems, then you should the check disk tool with the
+/f switch to correct errors, but if you are still having problems, then you should use the check disk tool with the

-After the scan, if errors are found, but there are open files, you’ll prompted to schedule a scan during the next restart, which is something recommended that you do.
+After the scan, if errors were found, but there are open files, you will be prompted to schedule a scan during the next restart (something recommended).

 chkdsk /? command.

-This guide is aimed for devices running Windows 10, but Check Disk has been available for a long time, and the steps outlined here should also work on Windows 8.1 and Windows 7.
+This guide is focused on devices running Windows 10, but Check Disk has been available for a long time, and the steps outlined here should also work on Windows 8.1 and Windows 7.